Elías López Sobá: Music career

 In 1967 López Sobá was named director of the Department of Social and Cultural Studies of the University of Puerto Rico, a position which held until 1975.
 Between 1973 and 1980, he directed the corporation responsible for organizing the Festival Casals.
 Between 1985 and 1993, he chaired the Institute of Puerto Rican Culture and the music section of the Ateneo Puertorriqueño.

 Performing career

-López-Sobá has played as a soloist in numerous orchestras, including the Boston Symphony Orchestra and the Puerto Rico Symphony Orchestra and Venezuela Symphony Orchestra, and has regularly participated in concerts, recitals and musical conferences around the world, especially in Central America, United States and Western Europe.
+López Sobá played as a soloist in numerous orchestras, including the Boston Symphony Orchestra and the Puerto Rico Symphony Orchestra and Venezuela Symphony Orchestra, and regularly participated in concerts, recitals and musical conferences around the world, especially in Central America, United States and Western Europe.
 In 1986 he obtained the doctorate in philosophy and literature from the University of Valladolid.
-In 1995 won the gold medal at the international competition of music interpretation in Geneva.
+In 1995 he won the gold medal at the international competition of music interpretation in Geneva.

+Death

+Elías López Sobá died in Coral Gables, Florida on 14 August 2023, at the age of 96.